 Find The Right Fonts

 If you already use a brand font, use them in your presentation to ensure consistent branding.
 Choose fonts that can suit the style your brand is going for.
-The best fonts for blocks of texts are simple and readable.
+The best fonts for blocks of text are simple and readable.

 For instance, most business presentations prefer to use Arial as the default font.
 Arial is a super stylish and readable font.